-What meals are available for my child?
-Breakfast and lunch are available for students at Montlake.
 School menus are planned to meet and often exceed USDA menu planning regulations for school meals and SPS Nutrition Services proactively works to incorporate the Institute of Medicine's recommendations for school meal programs.
 The district has new initiatives partnering with local farmers and local chefs to create recipes that appeal to students and utilize fresh seasonal (local) ingredients.
 SPS Nutrition Services welcomes your feedback, menu and recipe suggestions.
 You can contact Nutrition Services via email at nutritionservices@seattleschools.org.

 How do I apply for free or reduced-price meals for my child?
-School meals are free for all students this year (2021-22); however, eligible families are still encouraged to submit a new application for free and reduced-price meals.
+Eligible families are encouraged to submit an application for free and reduced-price meals.
 Enrollment in the program is important for funding and staffing at our school, and students who are registered will be exempt from school fees (e.g. for device use) and may be eligible for other programming or assistance.
 You can find translated copies of the application and a link to the online application on the district's Free and Reduced Price Meal webpage.
 The process of applying for free or reduced-price meal status is safe, secure and private.